 Community Support Grants

 Through Community Support Grants, the Opus Community Foundation supports nonprofit organizations that meet critical community needs in the following areas:

 The Opus Community Foundation provides grants that support the creation of affordable housing, as well as the creation and sustainability of safe, clean and desirable neighborhoods and programs that enhance the quality of life for all residents in communities that Opus Bank serves.

-The Opus Community Foundation supports programs in the areas of education, after-school activities, mentoring, literacy, and other programs that give our youth a sense of community, inspiration, and promote self-worth.
-We also sponsor financial literacy programs in grades pre-K through 12, with preference given to schools serving LMI communities.
+The Opus Community Foundation supports programs in the areas of education, after-school activities, and mentoring that give our youth a sense of community, purpose, and self-worth, with preference given to programs serving LMI communities.

 The Opus Community Foundation supports organizations that provide health-related assistance to children, the elderly, and underserved populations through programs that address access to healthcare, food insecurity, safety net services, and child and family safety.

 The Opus Community Foundation supports organizations that bring programming and arts education to low income audiences throughout our communities.

 1 LMI PERSONS OR COMMUNITIES: Additional consideration will be given to proposals that are targeted to LMI persons or communities.
 LMI is defined as less than 80% of an area's median income.
 The Opus Community Foundation may ask for documentation that indicates the project benefits LMI persons or communities.